Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-1/_index.md

 1. A protocol: Web browsers sometimes hide this part of the URL.
 The full URL for the site above is: `https://takealot.com`.
 The protocol is the part before the `://`.
 So in this case the protocol is https.
 2. The domain name: The domain name can be thought of as something like a physical address.
 3. Whatever comes after the domain name.
-In this case there isn't anything, but it's good to know that URLs can contain all sorts of extra information
+In this case, there isn't anything, but it's good to know that URLs can contain all sorts of extra information

 ### What's a protocol

 A web protocol is like a set of rules for how computers talk to each other over the internet.
 You can think of it as the language computers use to communicate with each other.

-Imagine writing a really formal letter to the fanciest person you know.
+Imagine writing a formal letter to the fanciest person you know.
 The letter would have a few parts to it, and those parts would appear in specific places.

-Some things that would appear on such a fancy-pants letter would be:
+Some things that would appear in such a fancy-pants letter would be:

 - the date
 - the sender's address